Converge invests P5B in Pampanga data hub

 The Angeles facility, built with redundancy features, is capable of handling AI and machine learning workloads while complying with data residency requirements in the country.

-According to James Tristan Mendoza, CEO of Converge Studios, banking and logistics firms account for the largest share of commercial clients, while public sector demand is being driven by the need for disaster recovery capabilities.
+Converge Studios CEO James Tristan Mendoza said banking and logistics firms account for the largest share of commercial clients, while public sector demand is being driven by the need for disaster recovery capabilities.

-The facility also serves several large local government units, as well as national government agencies from both the executive and judiciary branches.

-Currently operating at about a fourth of its capacity, Converge said it is focused on maximizing utilization before scaling further.